phpbb/documentation/development/development/css_naming.rst

 A good naming convention will tell you and your team

--  what type of thing a class does;
+-  what type of thing a class does
--  where a class can be used;
+-  where a class can be used
--  what (else) a class might be related to.
+-  what (else) a class might be related to

 The naming convention we follow are as follows

--  Hyphen (``-``) delimited strings.
+-  Hyphen (``-``) delimited strings
 -  Layer namespacing
 -  A variation on BEM-like naming for action modifiers

-It’s worth noting that not all the naming convention are normally useful in the CSS-side of development; they really come into their own when viewed in HTML.
+It’s worth noting that not all the naming conventions are normally useful in the CSS side of development; they really come into their own when viewed in HTML.

 Hyphen Delimited
 ~~~~~~~~~~~~~~~~